 Code of Conduct and Guidelines for Encouraged Behavior

-The Safety Committee hopes that these issues will not emerge during the course of the conference.
-Living Games subscribes to the BFF rule as a general guideline for participants: leave a discussion learning more and becoming better friends with the individuals involved than when you started.
+The Safety Team hopes that these issues will not emerge during the course of the conference.
 We assume the best of intentions in our participants unless presented with information that suggests otherwise.
-In these cases, the Safety Committee will not hesitate to take action based upon the below Code of Conduct.
+In these latter cases, the Safety Team will not hesitate to take action based upon the below Code of Conduct.

 Code of Conduct

 As a private organization, the Living Games Conference can sanction or remove attendees for any reason.
 The conference has no legal obligation to disclose those reasons.
-However, this policy aims to provide clear and reasonable guidelines for expected behavior at the conference and possible consequences if an individual transgresses against these guidelines.
+However, this policy aims to provide clear and reasonable guidelines for expected behavior at the conference and possible consequences if an individual transgresses against our anti-harassment policy.
 The consequences for breaking the Code range from verbal warnings to ejection from the conference and associated online communities, as detailed below.

-We understand that at times, our attendees will have disagreements or interpersonal conflicts that do not necessarily escalate to the point of harassment or abuse.
+We understand that our attendees may have disagreements or interpersonal conflicts that do not escalate to the point of harassment or abuse.
 Living Games will not arbitrate these sorts of feuds.
-If, however, conflicts escalate to the point that they 1) threaten attendee safety, or 2) violate our Code of Conduct at the convention (e.g., racist or sexist language), the Safety Committee may become involved.
+If, however, conflicts escalate to the point that they 1) threaten attendee safety, or 2) violate our Code of Conduct (e.g., racist or sexist language), the Safety Team may become involved.

-Each complaint received by the Safety Committee is evaluated on a case-by-case basis based upon the evidence presented, existing information about the participants in question, and ultimately, the judgment of the members of the Safety Committee.
-While the Safety Committee likely will resolve most complaints internally, if the violation is serious enough, the the committee may choose to pursue legal action.
+Each complaint received by the Safety Team is evaluated on a case-by-case basis based upon the evidence presented, existing information about the participants in question, and the judgment of the members of the Safety Team.
+While the Safety Team likely will resolve most complaints internally, if the violation is serious enough, the team may choose to pursue legal action.

-The Safety Committee will keep internally confidential any identifying details of the plaintiffs and the incident(s) in question unless the plaintiffs request otherwise or in the case of legal obligations, such as a police investigation.
-Members of other Living Games committees and volunteers not on the Safety Committee will not receive these details, but will be informed about generalities involving the situation.
-For example, the Safety Committee will not reveal the identity of an alleged victim and the details of a physical attack without consent, but may communicate general information to other Living Games committee members about the accused and the nature of the offense.
+The Safety Team will keep any identifying details of the plaintiffs and the incident(s) in question internally confidential unless the parties involved request otherwise or in the case of legal obligations, such as a police investigation.
+Members of other Living Games teams and volunteers not on the Core Safety Team will not receive these details, but will be informed about generalities involving the situation.
+For example, the Core Safety Team will not reveal the identity of an alleged victim and the details of a physical attack without consent, but may communicate general information to other Living Games team members about the accused and the nature of the alleged offense.

-Living Games’ definition of harassment may not necessarily align with legal definitions of harassment.
+Living Games’ definition of harassment may not align with legal definitions of harassment.
 Therefore, attendees should regard the following guidelines as expectations of conduct in addition to legally actionable actions.
-In other words, the legal expectations of tangible proof are not necessary for the Safety Committee to take action upon a complaint.
+In other words, the legal expectations of tangible proof are not necessary for the Safety Team to take action on a complaint.

 For our purposes, harassment includes:

-- Verbal comments or displayed images that denigrate individuals based upon gender, gender identity/expression, sexual orientation, disability, physical appearance, body size, race, age, religion, political beliefs, philosophies, geographic origin, or socioeconomic status;
+- Verbal comments or displayed images that denigrate individuals based upon gender identity/expression, sexuality, disability, physical appearance, body size, race, age, religion, political beliefs, geographic origin, or socioeconomic status;

 - Physical or verbal intimidation or any other behavior that reasonable individuals would view as abusive;